 Number all pages.

-Statement is a refereed journal.
+Statement is refereed.
 Manuscripts are read by at least two reviewers.

-Send manuscripts to : Karen Hartman () Include a statement that the work has not been published and is not being submitted elsewhere.
+Send manuscripts to: Karen Hartman (firstname.lastname@example.org) Include a statement that the work has not been published and is not being submitted elsewhere.